baetyl/baetyl-docs-en/docs/develop/install.md

 Install mysql database, and initialize the data as follows:

-- Create 'baetyl-cloud' database and tables, see specific sql statement in : *scripts/sql/tables.sql*
+- Create 'baetyl_cloud' database and tables, see specific sql statement in : *scripts/sql/tables.sql*

 - Initialize table data, see specific sql statement in : *scripts/sql/data.sql*